-All generations of Savannah cats and children happily share a household.
+Savannah cats and children of all generations, happily share a household.
 Proper socialization from the breeder and responsible ownership are key.
 It can also be a great thing since both have plenty of energy.
 Savannahs need a lot of enrichment and most children are more than happy to accommodate them with a game of chase, fetch, or hide and seek.

-Make a good choice of kitten for both Savannah Cats and Children
+Make the right choice of kitten for both Savannah Cats and Children

 There are a few things to keep in mind when choosing which generation Savannah cat is right for you.
 F1’s and F2’s can be challenging for a household with small children for a few reasons.
 Early generation Savannah cats are closer to the Serval and demand a lot of attention.
 They tend to bond with 1 or 2 people and are more aloof with strangers and children.
 F3’s and later generations are much more accepting of a busier household and more relaxed with the entire family.